 The time-continuous model of the heat transfer is stable due to "natural" stability of this process.
-But wrong values of sample time h or memory length L can casue the lost of the stability of a discrete time model.
+But wrong values of sample time h or memory length L can cause the loss of the stability of a discrete-time model.
 The presented stability analysis gives guidance to proper selecting of these parameters to avoid problems with a stability of the proposed model.

-The stability conditions for the one-dimensional model using FOBD have been proposed in the paper [23] and recalled by the paper [22].
-The fundamental result about stability was that too high order N of the one-dimensional discrete model can cause its instability.
+The stability conditions for the one-dimensional model using FOBD have been proposed in the paper [16] and recalled by the paper [36].
+The fundamental result of stability was that too high order N of the one-dimensional discrete model can cause its instability.